Remember who & what Insight is for

 Reading Time: 7 mins

-Throughout my career as a BI, Analytics, Research and Insight professional, I’ve noticed an interesting phenomenon.
+Throughout my BI, Analytics, Research and Insight career, I’ve noticed an interesting phenomenon.

 Those of us who are involved in creating Insight sometimes forget who and what it’s for: